Have you ever asked past employees you’ve managed what they REALLY thought about you back in the day?

-- I “incessantly discussed metrics” and department/company goals – self-explanatory, but in team meetings and on dashboards in the office our major KPI’s were always there and top of mind.
+Self-explanatory, but in team meetings and on dashboards in the office our major KPI’s were always there and top of mind.

-Why I do it? – It’s important to have our eye on the metrics because in many teams, very few employees are actually accountable for the numbers, and the rest have tasks and goals that roll up to impacting those metrics.
+Why I do it? – It’s important to have our eye on the metrics because in many teams, very few employees are actually accountable for the numbers, and the rest have tasks and goals that impact those metrics.
 Every employee needs to understand how their individual role impacts the overall success of the team.
 It’s the purpose of not only how they contribute to the mission of the company, but how they impact the team winning.
 I want every team member thinking about and knowing how they impact company goals.

-- Hire slow.
-Fire fast. – Pretty clear… hire based on the matched passions of the employee and team, fit for the purpose of your team and the role, and ensure new employees embrace the current culture.
+Pretty clear… hire based on the matched passions of the employee and team, fit for the purpose of your team and the role, and ensure new employees embrace the current culture.
 More importantly, when it doesn’t work out, end it quick.

 Why I do it? – If you don’t end a disruptive or unproductive employee quickly it only gets worse.
-I have learned this the hard way and was terrible at this early in my career.
+I’ve learned this the hard way and was terrible at this early in my career.
 There are many excuses to not cut ties: not having additional resources or adding more work to the team, but if it’s not going to work, move on quickly.
 It rarely gets better.

-- Stay out of their way – not completely out of the way, but if employees are passionate about something that isn’t completely off message/track, isn’t illegal, and offers value to the company or customer – go do it and don’t ask.
+Not completely out of the way, but if employees are passionate about something that isn’t completely off message/track, isn’t illegal, and offers value to the company or customer – go do it and don’t ask.
 The additional advice I offer the team is ‘if you can defend it, do it.’
 Which means that you’ll eventually have to explain why you did it and you need sound reasoning.

 Why I do it? – If you haven’t seen it, watch Dan Pink’s video about the three factors that drive employee success: Autonomy, Mastery and Purpose.
-If employees can have autonomy to offer value to your company, why stand in the way.
+If employees can have autonomy to offer value to your company, why stand in the way?
 This is similar to Google offering 10% of time to all employees to work on anything they want.
-The freedom translates into creativity and ownership.
+This freedom translates into creativity and ownership.

 “Your strong ability to TRUST in us and our capabilities.
 You weren’t afraid to let us run with crazy ideas.”